progit/progit/de/01-introduction/01-chapter1.markdown

 <!--Now that you have Git on your system, you’ll want to do a few things to customize your Git environment.
 You should have to do these things only once; they’ll stick around between upgrades.
 You can also change them at any time by running through the commands again.-->

-Nachdem Du jetzt Git auf deinem System installiert hast, solltest Du deine Git Konfiguration anpassen.
+Nachdem Du jetzt Git auf Deinem System installiert hast, solltest Du Deine Git Konfiguration anpassen.
 Das brauchst Du nur einmal zu tun, die Konfiguration bleibt auch bestehen, wenn Du Git auf eine neuere Version aktualisierst.
 Du kannst sie jederzeit ändern, indem Du die folgenden Befehle einfach noch einmal ausführst.

 <!--Git comes with a tool called git config that lets you get and set configuration variables that control all aspects of how Git looks and operates.
 These variables can be stored in three different places:-->